 Issuing CAs reserve the right to issue Certificates with Name Constraints and mark them as critical, where necessary.
-Unless otherwise documented in this CP or accompanying CPS, the use of Name Constraints SHALL conform with the X.509 V3 standard (RFC 5280) and the CAB Forum's Baseline Requirements and EV Guidelines.
+Unless otherwise documented in this CP or accompanying CPS, the use of Name Constraints SHALL conform with the X.509 V3 standard (RFC 5280) and the CAB Forum's Baseline Requirements, CAB Forum's Code Signing Baseline Requirements and EV Guidelines.